Matb85/elevator-simulator/README.md

 ### Call class - models/Call.ts

-it symbolizes a request of a passenger.
+It symbolizes a request of a passenger.
 There are 2 types of calls:

 - entry Call - on which floor a person wants to enter the elevator
 - exit Call - on which floor a person wants to exit the elevator